If you’re into coffee, you may have noticed some buzz around something called Geisha coffee.

 What is the best way to brew Geisha coffee?

-Like any type of coffee, the best Geisha coffee recipe will depend on your personal tastes.
 However, there are a few guidelines you can follow to ensure you’re getting the best flavor out of your brew:

 • Use the right amount of water and grounds.
 The ratio of grounds to water is what makes brewed coffee ‘strong’ or ‘weak’.
-Typically, you want to use at least 17g (three-fifths of an ounce) of grounds for every 300ml (ten fluid ounces) of water.
-If you want a more robust cup, then you can use more grounds to boost the flavor.

-Another thing to take into consideration is the brewing method.
-Although using a typical drip brewer is just fine, a few other methods are better for Geisha coffee recipes.
+Although using a typical drip brewer is sufficient, a few other methods are better suited for Geisha coffee recipes.

 In the end, it depends on your personal preference and what tools you have at your disposal: